 Dual blockade of the RAS with angiotensin receptor blockers, ACE inhibitors, or aliskiren is associated with increased risks of hypotension, hyperkalemia, and changes in renal function (including acute renal failure) compared to monotherapy.
 Closely monitor blood pressure, renal function and electrolytes in patients on ACCUPRIL and other agents that affect the RAS.

-Do not co-administer aliskiren with ACCUPRIL in patients with diabetes.
-Avoid use of aliskiren with ACCUPRIL in patients with renal impairment (GFR < 60 ml/min).
+Do not co-administer aliskiren with ACCUPRIL in patients with diabetes or in patients with renal impairment (GFR < 60 mL/min/1.73 m²).

 This monograph has been modified to include the generic and brand name in many instances.